goFrendiAsgard/zaruba/docs/core-concepts/project/includes.md

   - inputs.yaml
   - tasks.yaml
 ```

-With this directory structure, you will be able to manage your resources independently.
+By following this convention, you will make your project more predictable and manageable.

 <!--startTocSubTopic-->